twolfson/nightclub-physics/README.md

 ## Personal notes
 Since not everyone might want to be a dancer like me, I want to throw out some notes that people usually get surprised about.

+I would say that I'm a good but not amazing dancer.

 - At a nightclub, I usually receive 1-2 compliments a night
-    - On rare occasions, I have heard up to 5-6
+    - On rare occasions, I have received up to 5-6
 - In some venues, other attendees will ask for a photo with me.
-I have never not obliged.
+I have always obliged.
 I have never seen any of those photos.
-    - Recently, this has happened once every 3 times I go out
+    - In the past year, this has happened once every 3 times I go out at an average nightclub
+        - It's much more infrequent at an underground
     - When I was in Mexico, this happened about 4 times in a night
-    - Similarly, people may start recording me
+    - Similarly, people may start recording me dancing.
+I never see those either

 ## Further information
 ### Movies
-These movies should not be considered as rules/all-knowing but perspectives as what other people have experienced.
+Here's are some movies I have enjoyed watching later on in my progression.
+They should not be considered as rules/all-knowing but perspectives as what other people have experienced.
 Take them with a grain of salt.

 - [The Boys & Girls Guide to Getting Down](http://www.imdb.com/title/tt0464907/)
     - Satirical movie that covers club life